stateful/docs.runme.dev/docs/faq.md

 We don't have concrete plans to charge for Runme currently available under the open source APL-2.0 license.
 Runme is being developed by the venture-backed company [Stateful, Inc](https://stateful.com/) starting by building open technology to address the unsolved problem of bitrot and out-dated developer/operator documentation.
 The team believes in open source software and intends for Runme to continue to be offered as such to deliver a powerful solution to the community.

 We are working to build a community around solving this docs/runbooks problem and intend to maintain that trust relationship with our users.
 We will not - under no circumstances - be monetizing selling users' data.
 We believe opportunties for monetization will likely come from offering value-add in terms of team management/collaboration, discoverability, or auditing for companies etc using Runme with internal repositories.
 Runme core will continue to provide core functionality such as executing runbooks without the need to use a proprietary product offered by Runme, Stateful, or third parties.

+## How to switch back from the Runme Notebook view to the markdown text document?

+You can easily switch between Runme's notebook UI and the standard markdown text editing experience.
+Read more on that in the [Runme UX documentation](features#runme-ux).